Bradley Forbes-Cryans

-Bradley Forbes-Cryans (born 25 March 1995) is a British slalom canoeist who has competed at the international level since 2012.
+Bradley Forbes-Cryans (born 25 March 1995) is a retired British slalom canoeist who competed at the international level from 2012 to 2022.

 He won three medals in the K1 team event at the ICF Canoe Slalom World Championships with a gold in 2018, a silver in 2022 and a bronze in 2015.
 He also won a silver and a bronze medal in the K1 team event at the European Championships.
 He earned his best senior world championship result, of 4th, at the 2019 ICF Canoe Slalom World Championships in La Seu d'Urgell.

 Bradley represented Great Britain in the K1 event at the delayed 2020 Summer Olympics in Tokyo, finishing in 6th place.

+He announced his retirement from international competition before the start of the 2023 season.